What Cleaning Details Make a Vacation Rental Feel Guest Ready

 Key Takeaways

-• Listing-photo staging: the detail that closes the “not as described” complaint before the guest unpacks.
+• Listing-photo staging: The detail that closes the “not as described” complaint before the guest unpacks.

 Accessibility Toolbar